 Dermatologists performing a dermoscopy will be the best equipped to determine if spots on the skin are likely cancer, or benign.
 If that exam makes the doctor suspicious, we will do a skin biopsy.
 The American Cancer Society describes this in a way that can be shared with your clients to help them understand the next steps:

-There are many ways to do a skin biopsy.
+There is dermatology preventive care are many ways to do a skin biopsy.
 The doctor will choose one based on the suspected type of skin cancer, where it is on your body, the size of the affected area, and other factors.
 For more detailed information on skin biopsies, see our documents Melanoma Skin Cancer or Basal and Squamous Cell Skin Cancer.